TuxSoftLimited/IPStatistics/README.md

 # IPStatistics
-IPStatistics, Originally created by James Phillips <[james@jamesphillipsuk.com](mailto:james@jamesphillipsuk.com "Send a Message")> 2016 - released to GitHub 2017.
+IPStatistics, by [TuxSoft Limited](http://tuxsoft.uk/ "visit our website"), based on the app of the same name by [James Philips](https://jamesphillipsuk.github.io "See his GitHub.io page") - released to GitHub 2017.
 IPStatistics is a PHP plugin to allow website admins to monitor their analytics.

 ## About